-As I retraced the pain, I found myself wandering through the memories of each circumstance and somehow found myself unwinding those tight grips of thought and slowly threading a new resolve within.
+As I retraced the pain, I found myself wandering through the memories of each circumstance and started unwinding those tight grips of thought while slowly threading a new resolve within.

 “These are my reminders.”
 I said to myself.